baxpr/freesurfer-iis/usage.md

 ## Outputs

-All outputs are stored in <outputs_dir> in these subdireectories:
+All outputs are stored in <outputs_dir> in these subdirectories:

 ```
 PDF             At-a-glance report